Laassari/react-to-do/README.md

-# A TODO app built with React
+# A TODO app built with React and Firebase (Auth & Firestore)

 ## instalation: